 Access to comprehensive reproductive health care is central to gender equity and women’s full participation in the workplace.
-For businesses, restrictions on access to reproductive health care, including abortion, are not only at odds with stated corporate values, such as equity and inclusion, they also affect the ability of companies to deliver on their value propositions.
+For businesses, restrictions on access to reproductive health care, including abortion, are not only at odds with stated corporate values, such as equity and inclusion, but they also affect the ability of companies to deliver on their value propositions.

 Why does the Dobbs v.
 Jackson Women’s Health Organization case at the U.S. Supreme Court matter?